Delphia Therapeutics

 Series C in 2022

-FOLX Health is a telehealth platform based in Boston, Massachusetts, that specializes in providing digital healthcare services for the LGBTQIA+ community.
-Launched in 2020, the platform creates a medical service marketplace specifically designed for queer and trans individuals.
-FOLX Health offers access to a network of clinicians who understand the unique needs of this community, focusing on services such as gender-affirming hormone therapy, sexual health, and family creation.
-The platform also provides virtual consultations, discreet delivery of at-home medication kits, and general medical services, aiming to eliminate the barriers and stigma often encountered in traditional healthcare settings.
-By prioritizing the health and well-being of LGBTQIA+ individuals, FOLX Health fosters a supportive environment for patients to manage their health needs.
+Folx Health is a telehealth platform established in 2020, based in Boston, Massachusetts, that specializes in providing digital healthcare services for the LGBTQIA+ community.
+The company focuses on creating a medical service marketplace tailored to the needs of queer and trans individuals, offering access to a network of specialized clinicians.
+Folx Health's services include gender-affirming hormone therapy, sexual health care, fertility testing, and general medical services.
+The platform emphasizes discreet delivery of at-home kits for medications, labs, and supplies, enabling users to manage their health without the barriers and stigma often found in traditional healthcare settings.

 CAMP4 Therapeutics